 In addition to state tax incentives for green construction, many cities waive permit fees or accelerate the approval process for the construction of sustainable buildings.

 Income tax credits for going green are available in 22 states.
 Michigan has a refundable credit for energy-efficient home improvements or appliances purchased for use in a taxpayer's primary residence that they own.
 The credit is for 10 percent of the purchase price with a maximum of $150.

 Oregon has a tax credit for energy efficient home improvements for residents of Oregon who are either homeowners or renters.
 The credit can be taken for up to 25 percent of net purchase costs for appliances, solar panels, air conditioning and heating systems, and more.

-Sales Tax Incentives for Energy
+Sales Tax Incentives

 Many states specifically exempt purchases of energy-efficient products or renewable energy equipment.
 In Washington State, for example, sales of equipment used to generate electricity using fuel cells, wind, sun, biomass energy, tidal or wave energy, geothermal, anaerobic digestion or landfill gas are not taxed at all.

 In California, products purchased for the design, manufacture, production, or assembly of renewable energy equipment, combined heat, and power equipment, and alternative transportation equipment are not subject to sales or use taxes.

 Some states also have special sales tax holidays for purchases of Energy Star appliances.